markusmo3/oth-dmdb-restaurant/README.md

 * `requirements.txt` Pip Requirements document
 * `up.bat` helper batch script to run the Jupyter notebook

+# Minimal workflow
+* install all pip dependencies
+* run `src/main.py`
+  * the files `data/work/deduped_clean.json` and `data/work/deduped_raw.json` got generated
+* import them into MongoDB
+  * either by using the importToMongo.bat script, that calls the `data/Dockerfile-mongoimport`, which needs some modification to import into a custom server
+  * or by calling the mongoimport utility directly (requires mongodb to be installed locally)

 # Important Note
 I played around a lot and came to the solution in `src/clean.py`, but on 05.01.2020 i had another idea, which turned out to be A LOT better, find all the duplicates and was a lot simpler.

 That new solution can be found in `src/main.py`.
-The Paper was also written for the old solution, which is why i completely copied it and rewrote a lot of it.
+The Paper was originally written for the old solution, which is why i completely copied and rewrote it.

 # Software used
 * Python 3.7.2